cpoff/homelab/Readme.md

-# ☁️ SkyNet Homelab – Full Topology & Device Inventory (Dockge Integrated)
+# ☁️ SkyNet – Full Topology & Device Inventory

 This is your fully up-to-date SkyNet reference, now including **Dockge** for container monitoring with built-in Watchtower support.
 Your infrastructure is now declarative, observable, secure, and highly automatable.